-Once the solar array is up on the roof, we seldom think about them... until we see that power output is down.
+You buy a nice new 1.5kw solar system, stick it up on the roof and forget about it… until we see that power output is down.

 This is the time we begin to wonder whether it is time the solar panels need washing!

-Clean solar panels are essential in order to maximize power production.
-Dirt, dust, bird droppings, dead leaves and other debris can cover the panels and bring power production down.
+Solar panels are reliable, but clean panels are essential in order to maximize power production.
+Dirt, dust, bird droppings, dead leaves, and other debris can cover the panels and bring power production down.
 This is why it is important to clean your solar panels regularly.

 Yes, rain counts as cleaning… but not all the time!

 Gentle drizzles and rain showers can get rid of some dirt and dust from your solar panels.
 But this is still not the same as washing them.
 A build-up of bird mess and dried leaves can stick to a solar panel and a small amount of rain won’t be able to wash it off.

 According to researchers at the National Renewable Energy Laboratory, the amount of energy loss from a solar panel due to dust and general soiling can be as high as 7%.
 While many homeowners can live with this, long periods of zero rainfall can cause up to 20% energy loss daily.

 This means if you live in an area with a dry climate like Southern California, your solar panels could soon become inefficient due to the buildup of dirt and grime.

 In order to clean your rooftop panels decently, you need a 20-30 minute thunderstorm or heavy rain.
 This should be enough to soften bird poop and stubborn grime.
 But it’s still better to do the job by hand so that you can inspect every cell and ensure that you have clean solar panels.